ployt0/server_monitor/README.md

 Instead, use `/etc/systemd/system/rmt-monitor.service`. `/etc/systemd/system/` is described as, "System units created by the administrator", here: <https://www.freedesktop.org/software/systemd/man/systemd.unit.html>.

-<https://askubuntu.com/a/859583> describes how "lingering" users don't cancel the timer.
-The consensus is to use `/etc/systemd/system/`.

 `User=ployt0` underneath the `[Service]` section enables that `ployt0` user to retain ownership of the files and content residing in their home path.

 Use `sudo` to copy the unit files from your home directory to `/etc/systemd/system`.
 This preserves unprivileged ownership.
 Systemd is fine with this.

-In addition to running `systemctl daemon-reload` whenever advised in the output of another `systemctl` command, I can debug services (and timers) using:
+In addition to running `systemctl daemon-reload` whenever advised in the output of another `systemctl` command, I can debug services (and timers) using any combination of:

 ```shell
 systemctl start rmt-monitor